Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **folio**:
     - all modules will be stopped first.
     - then it will just walk through the modules and run them again one after the other and skip starting okapi step.
-    - **use cases:** sometimes you want to debug okapi it self and for that you decided to run okapi in your IDE like `Intillij`, so you do not need to run okapi through the script.
+    - **use cases:** sometimes you want to debug okapi it self and for that you decided to run okapi in your IDE like `IntelliJ`, so you do not need to run okapi through the script.

 - **folio without-okapi**:
     - this command seams like the previous one, but they are not the same.